 The Tropical Lime Salad Shake Up contains a mix of greens including green cabbage, napa cabbage, shredded broccoli stalks, curly kale and Italian kale.
 It comes with sachets of lovely sprinkly bits including white sesame seeds, golden flax seeds, roasted red quinoa, crunchy noodles (which are egg free!), dried pineapple, dried mango, dried papaya and a tasty creamy coconut lime chili dressing.

-It was the coconut lime chili dressing that gave me the inspiration to create this pan-fried tofu recipe one night, not so long ago, when I had got carried away on the computer for hours and missed dinner.
+I absolutely love vegan tofu recipes, and it was the coconut lime chili dressing that gave me the inspiration to create this pan-fried tofu recipe one night, not so long ago, when I had got carried away on the computer for hours and missed dinner.
 By about 8pm I was ravenous.
 Who wants to cook something complicated or time consuming at that time?
 Not me, so I quickly whipped up some of this pan-fried tofu and served it nestled on top of an Eat Smart Tropical Lime Salad Shake Up.
 I enjoyed every single mouthful.
 The cool, crunchy greens with the sticky sweet, zesty tofu and the crunchy, chewy toppings were divine.

 And the thing I love most about this recipe?

 Spending about ten minutes in the kitchen then walking out with this gorgeous bowl of deliciousness!